-The climate-related focus over the medium-term will turn to government bonds as well as the run-off of the buy and maintain credit portfolio as the Scheme continues its de-risking journey.
-The latter has 2032 as its longest maturity bond.
-Over the time period to 2032, for bond investments, where the issuer of the debt has made minimal effort to support the low carbon transition may lead to a potential default or downgrade.
+The expectation is that climate-related focus over the medium-term will turn to government bonds as well as the run-off of the buy and maintain credit portfolio as the Scheme continues its de-risking journey.

 Market surprises due to unexpected policy changes related to climate change could lead to asset price volatility and therefore funding level volatility.
-However, the Scheme has less exposure to market volatility compared to many other schemes given its low-risk investment strategy and this is expected to further reduce over time and the resilience of the funding strategy to climate-related risks is subsequently expected to improve.
+However, the Scheme has less exposure to market volatility compared to many other schemes given its low-risk investment strategy.